Should you always use a VPN?

 Best VPNs to use at all times

-- NordVPN – one of the fastest VPNs that ensure great speeds at all times and is very simple to use.
+- NordVPN – one of the fastest VPNs that ensures great speeds at all times and is simple to use

-- Surfshark – speedy and wallet-friendly VPN that allows unlimited device connections simultaneously.
+- Surfshark – wallet-friendly VPN that allows unlimited simultaneous device connections

 6 reasons why you should use a VPN

-You can use a VPN for various reasons but online privacy and security of your data should be the main ones.
-However, a VPN can also be beneficial for entertainment reasons, such as bypassing geo-blocks.
+You can use a VPN for various reasons but online privacy and data security should be the main ones.
+However, a VPN can also be beneficial for entertainment reasons, such as bypassing geo-blocks:

 - Stay private and anonymous online